gposingway/gposingway/README.md

 ### Help!
 I can't find the `[Insert shader collection name here]` shaders!

-Redistribution is strictly forbitten for some shader collections like [iMMERSE](https://github.com/martymcmodding/iMMERSE/blob/main/LICENSE).
+Redistribution is strictly forbidden for some shader collections like [iMMERSE](https://github.com/martymcmodding/iMMERSE/blob/main/LICENSE).

 ### Are there plans to support newer ReShade versions in the future?